-Pro-actively managed companies are moving beyond A/P’s traditional audit-and-recover to focus on prevention.
-Instead of relying on traditional manual auditing, firms are utilizing specialized software that monitors their payment process.
-Such systems enable the company to correct any errors before the Euros or dollars are paid-out, making it unnecessary to chase credit memos or cash.
-Proactive prevention allows you to detect duplicate payments, take advantage of prompt discounts, and be alerted to careless or fraudulent vendors.
+Proactive prevention lets you detect duplicate payments, take advantage of prompt discounts, and alert careless or fraudulent vendors.
+Proactively managed companies are moving beyond A/P's traditional audit-and-recover to focus on prevention.
+Instead of relying on conventional manual auditing, firms are utilizing specialized software that monitors their payment process.
+Such systems enable the company to correct errors before the Euros or dollars are paid out, making it unnecessary to chase credit memos or cash.

 Look for Savings in All Stages of the Supply Chain

-For sure, eyes should be pealed for mishaps in invoices to make sure freight rate costs are accurate.
-However, always remember that if full visibility into freight costs is applied at all levels of the supply chain, savings can come in truckloads.
+For sure, eyes should be peeled for invoice mishaps to ensure accurate freight rate costs.
+However, always remember that if complete visibility into freight costs is applied at all levels of the supply chain, savings can come in truckloads.